Matt Draper - Tonga 2018

 Once in Nuku’alofa/Tongatapu (TBU) you can then fly to Vava’u (VAV) with Real Tonga Airlines.

 For people flying from most other countries you might find it easier to fly to Nadi (NAN) Fiji with your preferred airline, from Nadi (NAN) Fiji you can then fly internationally to Vava’u (VAV) with Fiji Airways.
+For example: If you live on the West Coast of America you can fly directly from LAX to Nadi and then from Nadi to Vava'u.

 Do I need a visa?